WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

 The Public Key Infrastructure (PKI) is the trust model based on public key certificates and certificate authorities.
 It is the means for publishing and distributing Trust Lists comprising the public keys that can be used to digitally verify the issuer of a Verifiable Digital Health Certificates.

 ###  Signing Certificate Authority (SCA)
-Each Trust Network Participant maintains one or more Signing Certificate Authority (SCA), certificates of which are relatively long lived.
+Each GDHCN Participant maintains one or more Signing Certificate Authority (SCA), certificates of which are relatively long lived.
 The SCA issues public key certificates for the national, short lived, Document Signers.
-The SCA acts as a trust anchor such that relying Trust Network Participants can use the SCA certificate to validate the authenticity and integrity of the regularly changing DSC certificates
+The SCA acts as a trust anchor such that relying GDHCN Participants can use the SCA certificate to validate the authenticity and integrity of the regularly changing DSC certificates.

-### Technical Representative
+### Document Signers
-The individual designated by a GDHCN Participant as having the primary overall responsibility for the security, technical matters and systems infrastructure of this GDHCN Participant for the applicable Trust Domain including ensuring compliance with technical specifications.

-### Terms of Participation (TOP)
-Participation in the GDHCN is subject to the Onboarding Process set forth by the GDHCN Secretariat in its sole and absolute discretion, and in accordance with WHO rules, regulations, policies and practices, as may be amended from time to time.
-The requirements for the GDHCN Terms of Participation are comprised of the following components:
-* ***TOP0*** Sharing of necessary credentials to establish an mTLS (mutual transport layer security) connection between a GDHCN Participant’s backend system(s) and the Trust Network Gateway;
-* ***TOP1*** Compliance, during initial Onboarding Process and during routine validation periods, with technical specifications required for a PKI;
+Document Signers utilize the private key of a private-public key pair to digitally sign Verifiable Digital Health Certificates.
+A single private key is expected to sign a large quantity of Verifiable Digital Health Certificates.
+The corresponding public key is referred to as a Document Signer Certificate (DSC).

+### Document Signer Certificates (DSCs)
+Document Signer Certificates are the public key certificates associated to Document Signers which are issued or recognized by the GDHCN Participant.

+### Encryption Key Certificate Governance
-* ***TOP2*** Compliance, during initial Onboarding Process and during routine validation periods, with technical specifications for Verifiable Digital Health Certificates and APIs of Trusted Services for each applicable Trust Domain;
+The process and technical specifications regarding the management and use of encryption keys for Verifiable Digital Health Certificates, Public Key Infrastructure, and for securing connections with Trusted Services and the Trust Network Gateway.
-* ***TOP3*** Compliance with policy and regulatory standards that GDHCN Participants pertaining to Trusted Services that a GDHCN Trust Participants operates or utilizes for each applicable Trust Domain; and
-* ***TOP4*** Provision of supporting documentation (e.g. mandate, legal framework) demonstrating that it is an Eligible GDHCN Participant, as may be requested by WHO, at its sole discretion, from time to time.

 ### Trust Domain
 A Trust Domain consists of:
 *	Defined use cases and business processes related to the utilization of Verifiable Digital Health Certificates;